-What are special needs trusts?
+What is special needs planning?

 A trust is created when property (real estate, finances, tangible items) is managed by a person for another person’s benefit.
 The person managing the property is called the “trustee“.
 The person whose benefit it is for is called the “beneficiary“.
 The trust lasts as long as it is needed.
 This usually means the trust will go on until the beneficiary’s death or until the funds are exhausted.

-Special needs trusts are made specifically for the benefit of disabled or mentally ill beneficiaries.
-These beneficiaries lack the mental capacity to manage their own finances.
-The trust is created with the specific needs, lifestyle, and future of the beneficiary in mind.
 Often times these special needs trusts are used to ensure that the beneficiaries don’t lose government benefits they are receiving.
 The trustees of special needs trusts can be family members or, if an appropriate and trustworthy family member is unavailable, a third party will be appointed by the court.
 Choosing the right trustee must be done very carefully, especially for special needs trusts that are used for the benefit of a younger person.

 What Clients Are Saying